2 years full-time

 You will be based in the Department of Health Sciences, which is on Campus West.
 The majority of your teaching will take place in Alcuin, or at other locations across Campus West.

 Students will work in their own area of clinical practice throughout the programme.
-Students may choose to organise placements in other healthcare settings in order to enhance their clinical learning.
+Students may be able to negotiate practice experience in other healthcare settings provided that:

 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
 It's easy to get around campus - everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.